kstenerud/concise-text-encoding/cte-specification.md

 ### String

-An array of UTF-8 encoded bytes, without a byte order mark (BOM).
-Strings must not contain NUL (u+0000) or escape sequences that evaluate to NUL.
+An array of UTF-8 encoded bytes.
+Strings must not contain BOM (u+feff), NUL (u+0000), or escape sequences that evaluate to those.

 Strings are not prefixed with an encoding type; they are simply enclosed within double-quotes.
 Literal double quotes (`"`) and backslashes (`\`) within the string must be escaped.